Peliha-ip/Jurassic-Pandemonium/README.md

 - Large predatory theropods like t. rexes and carnotaurs can cause tramplers to sprint.
 When the player or a tamed mob has the dino-might effect, they can eat hostile mobs in one gulp.
 - Stegosaurus can cause tramplers to be launched at any nearby random point.
 With the dino-might effect, Stegosaurus can one-shot hostile mobs.
 - Large sauropods can relocate tramplers to random areas.
 With the dino-might effect, sauropods grab hostile mobs and drop them to their death.
-- Spinosaurus does the same as the rest of the large theropods do, but they also allow tramplers to move more efficiently in water.
+- Spinosaurus and baryonyx do the same as the rest of the large theropods do, but they also allow tramplers to move more efficiently in water.
 - When the player or a tamed mob has the dino-might effect, troodons will confiscate items from hostile mobs.
 - Torosaurus can guide tramplers towards the player.
 When the player or a tamed mob has the dino-might, Torosaurus acts as a shield to them.
 - Hadrosaurs (parasaurolophus, lambeosaurus, edmontosaurus, and corythosaurus) boost trampling damage from tramplers with their sounds.
 When a player or a tamed mob has the dino-might effect, not only would they defend the player by attacking hostile mobs like any other dinosaur, but they would also multiply their damage by 2.